 Batu Katak is teeming with wildlife, and generally, it’s quite easy to see some incredible animals without even heading into the jungle.

-At dawn and dusk, families white-handed gibbons and Siamangs can often be found nearby in the karst forest or hanging out along the river bank.
+At dawn and dusk, families of white-handed gibbons and Siamangs can often be found nearby in the karst forest or hanging out along the river bank.

 The awesome funky monkeys (Thomas Leaf monkeys) and macaques are also familiar sights.
 Many times, we’ve seen orangutans just in the forest behind Orchid Bungalow, as well as when trekking deeper into the jungle.

-See Giant Flowers
+See Incredible Giant Flowers - Rafflesia and Amorphophallus Titanum!

 But even if you aren’t lucky to see the actual flower, it’s still awesome to see the other plant structures and learn more about them.

-Amorphophallus Titanum
+Amorphophallus titanum

 The Amorphophallus titanum (or titan arum) is a flowering plant endemic (native to) Sumatra.
 It likes to grow on steep hillsides within rainforests.
 It’s quite picky, though, and can’t be seen in many places.